No Tricks, Some Treats, All Fun: Top 5 Fall Activities for Toddlers

 Here are our top five fall fun activities for toddlers.

-Nobody could have guessed how scary 2020 would be before Halloween, and now many parents are wondering how to celebrate the spooky season without going house-to-house.
 Here are our top five fall fun activities for toddlers.
 No tricks, we promise!

 Apple Taste-Off.
 Choose 3-4 different kinds of apples.
 Let your child look at each.
 Describe it together: the color (red, yellow, green, spotted), the texture (smooth, bumpy), the size (big or small), the taste (sweet or sour, yummy or not).
 Offer your child a slice of each and see which they prefer.

 Ghost Painting.
 Get some unscented foam shaving cream.
 Spray a little “ghost foam” onto a cookie sheet and let your toddler spread it around with their fingers or a spoon.
 Talk about how it feels on their fingers.
 Describe what your child is drawing—circles, lines, scribbles.
 (Supervise carefully and put shaving cream away when you’re done.)